-- Every half term, parents are invited to attend whole school reading mornings to promote a love of reading for pleasure across every year group.
+- Every half term, parents are invited to attend whole school reading mornings to promote a love of reading for pleasure across every year group (dependent on covid restrictions).

 The fundamental British Values of ‘Democracy’, ‘The Rule of Law’, ‘Individual Liberty and Mutual Respect’ and ‘Tolerance of Different Faiths and Beliefs’ are already embedded in the EYFS curriculum and practice.
 We actively promote British Values in a number of different ways.

 - We ensure that children know their views count and their opinions are important, e.g. we follow the children’s interests for topics and activities, we are flexible in order to address children's questions and interests.

 - We encourage children to make decisions together, e.g. when sharing a group toy like a large train set, deciding focuses for key person time.

 - We encourage the children to see their role in the ‘bigger picture’, e.g. they are part of a family, class, school, church family etc.

 - We encourage children to value each other’s views and beliefs and to talk about their feelings. e.g. through key person times and circle times.

 - We Provide opportunities for the children to vote for activity choices, e.g. choosing a book for story time or choosing a golden time activity by a show of hands.

 - We encourage children to complete activities that involve turn-taking, sharing, discussion and collaboration, in both our indoor and outdoor environments.

 - We value and respect each others by following our class rules; kind hands, kind feet and kind words.